kurisusan/ComfyBack2Code/README.md

 # ComfyBack2Code

+---

+## 🎯 Core Objective

-**ComfyBack2Code** is a framework for developers to build, manage, and execute ComfyUI workflows programmatically using Python.
+**ComfyBack2Code** is a little framework for developers to build, manage, and execute ComfyUI workflows programmatically using Python.
 It provides a scriptable, version-controllable, and automatable alternative to the graphical user interface.

 The goal is to make **ComfyUI workflow creation 100% scriptable** in Python, from node definition to final execution.

----

-## 🎯 Core Objective

-The primary goal of the `ComfyBack2Code` project is to enable developers to create, manage, and execute ComfyUI workflows programmatically using Python.
-This provides a scriptable, version-controllable, and automatable alternative to the graphical user interface.
+It comes with a docker image but should theorically work on comfyui instance as it simply uses the HTTP/Websocket API.

 ---